From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 - Beyond selling on TikTok

 TikTok is the social media app of the moment.
-With more than 1 billion users logging into the app each month, it is an excellent place for brand engagement.
+With almost one billion users logging into the app each month, it is an excellent place for brand engagement.
 The hashtag #tiktokmademebuyit had enjoyed 10.1 billion views by June 2022, while 79% of TikTok users in the UK have discovered new brands via the app.
 54% of users have gone on to purchase a brand after seeing it in the app.
-In short, TikTok is a fantastic place to be selling and growing your business in 2023, especially if targeting men and women under 35.

 Women make up the majority of users on TikTok (57%), with women aged 18-35 making up 41% of the social media platform’s global user base.
-To keep it simple, we’ve outlined the demographics that make up 73% of TikTok users below:
+We’ve outlined the demographics that make up the majority of TikTok users below:

 - Women aged 18-24 – 23.8%